08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

     |- reliable
     |- affordable
     |- renewable energy
+    |-
     |- sustainable environment
+    |- 100% renewable energy generation by 2025
+    |- reach Net Zero greenhouse emissions by 2050
     |-
+    |- through
+    |- continuous
+    |- construction
+    |- operation
-    |- through the construction, operation, development of these power plants
+    |- development of these power plants

+|- I was just awe struck
-    |-
+|- by these aspirations
-    |- and
+|- and wondrous achievements ACEN has already
+|- achieved in our time

-    |- effect
+|- and if I
-    |- environmental
+|- speak
-    |- social
+|- native tongue
-    |- impact
+|- pililla rizal
-    |- in a positive way
-    |- through this
+|- close up
-    |- environmental stewardship
+|- windmills

-    |- renewable energy initiatives
+|- I
+|- stood there
+|- asked myself,
+|- what if mas marami pa kaya ganto?
+|- what if the environment here was as sustainable as all other cities or locations in our country?
+|- And others?

-|- real
+|- Nangarap lang ako
+|-  but stnading or sitting here in your midst, maybe it's not so much of a farfetched dream, maybe I too like many of you effect positive change in my own small way by contributing to a cause like this that truly matters

 |- skills
 |- alone
 |- important
 |- matters
 |- moreso
 |- ones
-|- drive/fire
+|- drive/fire/willingness
 |- learn
 |- grow
 |- and contribute

-|- to a ca
+|- to a cause that truly matters
-|- which

-|- I believe

-|- ACEN:
-    |- this vision
-    |- 100% renewable energy generation by 2025 and reach Net Zero greenhouse gas emissions by 2050

-|- I honestly
+|- and I think everyone including myself
-|- want
+|- ultimately aspires to that goal
-|- impact
+|- to make an impact
 |- give value
-|- contribute
-|- organization
-|- cause
-|- matters

-all I want is to do the best I can with what I have now to contribute to that goal because I think what really matters is everyone including myself is able to give value and contribute to an organization they believe in and most importantly a cause that matters
+|- and contribute to an organization they believe in to a cause that matters

 |- sincerely
 |- for lack